 - The top 3 causes of stress are financial issues, health concerns and family matters

-Many people use substances (alcohol, smoking, caffeine, drugs) or distractions (TV, overeating, gambling, shopping) to try to deal with their stress levels.
+Many people use substances (smoking, caffeine, etc…) or distractions (TV, overeating, gambling, shopping) to try to deal with their stress levels.
 Contrary to popular belief, these activities may actually increase stress – and in excess, these behaviours are neither healthy nor sustainable.

 Effective stress management approaches